kfs214/HEkishoku/README.md

 # What I used

 - AWS Amplify
+- Cognito
+- AppSync
+- Apollo
+- dynamoDB
 - react
-- dynamoDB
-- graphQL
-- AWS lambda
-- Cognito

 ---